 How do you work collaboratively on the design of a one million-part machine?
 The Enovia database sharing system will allow seven Domestic Agencies and the ITER Organization to work as an integrated design office.

 "A large number of schedule-critical components urgently require CAD database sharing," stresses Eric Martin, Design Office Head.
 "The design on these components and their many interfaces is still evolving.
-We lack the resources at the ITER Organization (IO) and need help from the Domestic Agencies (DAs).
-We are doing everything we can to encourage and support the DAs in implementing Enovia."
+We lack the resources at the ITER Organization and need help from the Domestic Agencies.
+We are doing everything we can to encourage and support the Domestic Agencies in implementing Enovia."

-6 000 km distant: François Redon and Eric Thomas at the ITER Organization, and Shrishail Padasalagi and Vikram Sharma at the Indian DA stand in front of the same data file for in-wall shielding.
+6,000 km distant: François Redon and Eric Thomas at the ITER Organization, and Shrishail Padasalagi and Vikram Sharma at the Indian Domestic Agency stand in front of the same data file for in-wall shielding.

-The status of the project was presented at this month's IO-DA Coordination Meeting (8-10 February) in Cadarache.
-The system is now up and running in five of the seven DAs, and the last hurdles are being worked out to complete roll out by summer.
-Since late 2008, the pilot project at the US DA, the ITER Design Office, IT specialists and the DAs have worked together to overcome licensing issues, networking problems, hardware delays, confidentiality, and customs ... to name only a few.
+The status of the project was presented at this month's ITER Organization-Domestic Agency Coordination Meeting (8-10 February) in Cadarache.
+The system is now up and running in five of the seven Domestic Agencies, and the last hurdles are being worked out to complete roll out by summer.
+Since late 2008, the pilot project at the US Domestic Agency, the ITER Design Office, IT specialists and the other agencies have worked together to overcome licensing issues, networking problems, hardware delays, confidentiality, and customs ... to name only a few.

-In a second phase of the project, key suppliers and R&D laboratories working for the DAs will also be connected to the system, when required in the context of design work they have contracted to do for ITER.
+In a second phase of the project, key suppliers and R&D laboratories working for the Domestic Agencies will also be connected to the system, when required in the context of design work they have contracted to do for ITER.

 Christophe Mouret, infrastructure engineer, has spent many a night monitering the deployment of ITER data.